davesnowdon/nao-bridge/README.md

 docker  run -it -p 3000:3000 -e NAO_IP=<YOUR NAO ROBOT IP> davesnowdon/nao-bridge:latest
 ```

+You can then navigate to http://localhost:3000/swagger in your web browser and try out the API

 ## Build and run the Docker image locally

 Navigate to the server directory and build the Docker image: